You can calculate the start year based on your child’s date of birth below:

 You must still apply for reception class even if your child already attends the nursery at your preferred primary school.

 When making your application in eAdmissions you should:

 Certain schools need additional information to apply their admissions criteria and may require you to also complete a Supplementary Information Form.
 For example, schools that prioritise applications by faith.
 If you are applying for this type of school, please check the school's website for further information and to download a Supplementary Information Form.

 If your child has an Education Health and Care Plan (EHCP), or a Statement of Special Education Needs, you don't need to complete the application.

-If you have not been offered your highest school preference, you may find it helpful to read Primary admissions 2019 (pdf, 284 KB) or Junior admissions 2019 (pdf, 185 KB), which include frequently answered questions.
+If you have not been offered your highest school preference, you may find it helpful to read Primary admissions 2019 (pdf, 284 KB) or Junior admissions 2019 (pdf, 185 KB) (2020 versions to be added soon), which include frequently answered questions.
 If you have further enquiries, which cannot be found in these notes, please feel free to contact the Admissions Team